-Structural movemen t
+Structural movement

 Repair category 1

 Notes No obvious evidence of significant movement noted within the limitations of my inspection.

-Dampness, rot and infestation Repair category 2 Notes Elevated moisture readings were recorded to some internal wall surfaces and concealed timbers maybe defective.
+Dampness, rot and infestation

+Repair category 2

+Notes There is evidence of wood boring insect infestation to the timbers within the roof space.
+This can be treated by a timber/specialist contractor.
+Elevated moisture readings were recorded to some floor surfaces and concealed timbers may be defective.
 Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repair work implemented.
-There is evidence of wood boring insect infestation to the timbers within the roof space.
-I am advised by the seller that the infestation has been treated in the past and this should be confirmed.
-I am advised by the seller that a damp proof course was installed to the property circa 1996 and this should be confirmed.

-Chimney stacks

-Repair category 2

-Notes Chimney stacks appear to be constructed of original materials and general deterioration is noted.
+Chimney stacks Repair category 2 Notes The chimney stack appears to be constructed of original materials and deterioration is noted.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.